Sparkle-CDM/sparkle-cdm/README.md

 By itself the project doesn't support any specific DRM system, it just loads plugins and forwards OpenCDM calls to the selected plugin at runtime.

 A mock plugin is provided, it is useful only for testing purposes.
 It can be used as a skeleton for new plugins though.
+It is necessary to remind that to use any DRM system, you should observe its license and have permission from the provider.